Karunamon/reibot/README.md

 =========
 * mIRC's scripting syntax is very capable, but it is terribly verbose and is completely procedural.

   * Moving to Ruby allows us to redesign the system to be 100% object oriented, and gives us access to some very cool constructs for database work (such as ActiveRecord, used heavily in the Rails ecosystem).

 * mIRC has nothing resembling an IDE, all work is done essentially inside a dumb text editor, with a third party DLL loaded for syntax editing.
 Not terribly fun.

   * RubyMine?
 NetBeans?
 Pick your favorite :)

 * mIRC's stability isn't great.
 On a virtual machine dedicated to running the program, it would reliably crash given about a week.

   * Migrating to Ruby makes the bot truly cross-platform, also allowing us to migrate to Linux at the same time.

 Features
 ========

-* Note System (in development)
+* Note System

 The note system allows you to leave notes for users who are not active or even offline.
 The next time a user joins the bot's channel (or speaks, if they never left), the bot will deliver all messages a person has waiting for them.
 This is a godsend on busy channels :)